XLSForm/xlsform.github.io/_sections/home-english.md

  any specified column will be included.

  4. **search(csvName, "endswith", columnsToSearch, searchText)**: This search expression includes all distinct rows that end with the specified text in the specified column(s) (e.g., "search('hhplotdata', 'endswith', 'respondentname', ${namesuffix})").
 The third parameter specifies either a single column name to search, or a comma-separated list of column names to search.
 Rows with matches in any specified column will be included.

  5. **search(csvName, "matches", columnsToSearch, searchText)**: This search expression includes all distinct rows that exactly contain the specified text in the specified column(s) (e.g., "search('hhplotdata', 'matches', 'respondentname', ${nametofind})").
 The third parameter specifies either a single column name to search, or a comma-separated list of column names to search.
 Rows with exact matches in any specified column will be included.

  6. **search(csvName, searchType, columnsToSearch, searchText, columnToFilter, filterText)**: Finally, any of the four search types above can be further filtered to only include a subset of .csv data.
 Simply add two extra parameters to any of the search types above, with the first extra parameter being the column name to filter and the second extra parameter being the exact value to filter.
 For whichever search is specified in the first four parameters, only rows exactly containing the sixth parameter value in the column named by the fifth parameter will be included (e.g., "search('hhplotdata', 'contains', 'respondentname', ${nametofind}, 'villageid', ${villageid})" to list all matching names within a particular village).

 For an example, see the [advanced search-and-select sample form here](https://drive.google.com/drive/folders/1Wx09ZFOJuiWmy0XKKtpxzGsZHfxeTO9c?usp=sharing).

-There are just two additional notes on usage:
+Additional notes on usage:

 1. Choices will be ordered, by default, in the order that they appear in your .csv file.
 If you want to specify a different ordering, include a numeric column in your .csv file named sortby; choices will be ordered numerically, according to the sortby column (if present).
 2. You can include one or more static choice options, in addition to the dynamic ones loaded from your .csv file.
 Simply include static choices, as you normally would, on the choices worksheet.
 These can appear before and/or after the row that indicates the columns to use for your dynamic choices.
 The one restriction is that the values you specify for your static choices in the name column must be numeric.

 ## Cascading selects